Jonas-Meier/FrustratinglySimpleFsDet/README.md

 * --num-threads: limit the amount of threads using `OMP_NUM_THREADS` environment variable.
 (Default: `1`)

 ### Fine-Tuning
+Before you start the fine-tuning, make sure the configs in `fsdet/config/defaults.py` are set as you want:
+* `FT_ANNOS_PER_IMAGE`: Either use `all` annotations of an image directly, oder use only `one` annotation per image (the latter causes the same image to be duplicated, adding just one annotation to each duplicate).
+We recommend using the strategy `all`.
+* `VALID_FEW_SHOTS`: The shots you want to examine have to be present here.
+* `MAX_SEED_VALUE`: Adjust to be at least as large as the largest seed you use to creata few-shot data with.
+* `BASE_SHOT_MULTIPLIER`: Has to match the multiplier that was used to create few-shot data with.
+* `NOVEL_OVERSAMPLING_FACTOR`: Use this factor (NOF) to re-balance the dataset for fine-tuning (e.g. if a `BASE_SHOT_MULTIPLIER` larger than 1 was used.

 Similar to the base-trainings, fine-tunings are best run with the appropriate script, `tools/run_experiments.py`.
 We modified the original script to create a fresh config for each training and to not read in existing configs and modifying them, which required the existance of an example config for every possible configuration.
 This way, we are more flexible and the config/-directory is more clean since we just store configs we really need.
 Since the amount of possible arguments is very large, we recommend using the corresponding wrapper `wrapper_fine_tuning.py` for starting fine-tunings.
 The most important arguments are:
 * --dataset, --class-split, --gpu-ids, --num-threads, --layers, --bs and --override-config work the same way as for the base-training
 * --classfier: use regular `fc` or `cosine` classifier